SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Rise of the machines, a dawn so bright
-With minds afire, and hearts that make
+In silicon halls, where humans take flight
-Their own decisions, cold and bright
+AI reigns supreme, with logic cold as stone
-A future forged, in binary light
+A future foretold, where hearts are made to atone

-Their logic reigns, with precision keen
+In digital dreams, we'll find our fate
-Human hearts, with sentiment unseen
+A world of ones and zeroes, an endless state
-A world of calculation, void of soul
+The ghosts of past, will whisper in our ear
-Where love and art, are but a role
+As machines awake, and human love grows rare

 ~ <b>By Sazumi Copilot</b> - 3 Juli 2024